appasaheb4/react-native-verify-otp/README.md

 1. Subscribe channel 😊 : https://www.youtube.com/tech-abl

 2. Submit your pr for idea / issue / feature
     ### How To Contribute
         - Fork and clone this repository
         - Make some changes as required
         - Write unit test to showcase its functionality
         - Run the test suites to make sure it's not breaking anything `$ npm test`
-- Submit a pull request under `develop` branch
+        - Submit a pull request under `dev` branch

 ## Donate